Skip to content

 INGENIOUS_CHAT_HISTORY__DATABASE_PATH ./.tmp/chat_history.db (remove) Local SQLite path

-INGENIOUS_CHAT_HISTORY__DATABASE_NAME (not needed) ingenious-db Azure SQL database name for chat history
+INGENIOUS_COSMOS_SERVICE__DATABASE_NAME (not needed) ingenious-db Cosmos DB database name

 INGENIOUS_FILE_STORAGE__REVISIONS__ENABLE false true Enable cloud file storage